yakoboI/pcmlegacy/README.md

 ## Troubleshooting

 ### Database Issues
-- Delete the database file in `instance/` folder and restart the app to recreate
+- Delete database file in `instance/` folder and restart to recreate
-- Check file permissions on the `instance/` directory
+- Check file permissions on `instance/` directory
+- Verify database URL in environment variables
+- For migration issues, check error logs and restore from backup

 ### Email Not Working
 - Verify SMTP credentials in `.env`